 All business administration majors need a minimum grade point average of 2.33.
 All accounting majors need a minimum grade point average of 2.5.
 All MBA/MSA students with a minimum grade point average of 3.0 are eligible for the Internship program.
 All students must check with their Business School advisors to determine eligibility.

 What is the Internship Process for Students?

 Interested students should meet with their student advisor to determine eligibility.
 Once the student has been found eligible and the internship process discussed, they need to make an appointment to visit the School of Business Internship Coordinator for further information.
 Appointments can be made by calling 780-4020 or by visiting the School of Business Office.
 Download the Internship Guidebook for Students.

-The Internship Program has some job listings in various fields.
+The Internship Program has some job listing in various fields.
 However, interest in the program does not guarantee placement with an employer, students must actively work with the co-ordinator and on their own.
 (It is also possible for a student to turn an existing job into an internship.)
-Most internships are posted on USM's Experience eRecruiting System.
-A student user guide can be found here.
+Most internships are posted on USM CareerConnections.
+To find out where to log in, click here.

-Once the Learning Contract has been agreed upon by the student and faculty sponsor, the undergraduate student is registered in the three credit course by the School of Business Internship Coordinator, 122 Luther Bonney Hall.
+Once the Learning Contract has been agreed upon by the student and faculty sponsor, the undergraduate student is registered in the three credit course by the School of Business Internship Coordinator, 123 Luther Bonney Hall.
 In the event the internship coordinator is unavailable the student may register in the School of Business Office, Room 113 Luther Bonney Hall.
-The internship courses availabe are BUS 395/396 (Bachelor's in Business Administration); ACC 395/396 (Bachelor's in Accounting), ACC 695 (MSA); or ABU 285 (Associate's in Business) for the appropriate credit hours (usually three.
-Tuition is remitted at Payson Smith Hall.
+The internship courses availabe are BUS 395/396 (Bachelor's in Business Administration); BUS 397 (Bachelor's in Business Administration - Sport Management major); ACC 395/396 (Bachelor's in Accounting), ACC 695 (MSA); for the appropriate credit hours (usually three).

 MBA students register for MBA 695 through Alice Cash, MBA Advisor